Priyanshuthapliyal2005/chatpdf/README.md

 ## 🚀 API Overview

-This project provides a database utility module using **Drizzle ORM** and **PostgreSQL** to handle users, chats, and reservations.
+This project provides a database utility module using **Drizzle ORM** and **PostgreSQL** to handle users and chats.
 Below is an overview of the available functions:

 ### 🧑‍💻 User Management